nawab312/Kubernetes/Ingress.md

 - **Ingress** is an API object that manages external HTTP/HTTPS access to services within a cluster
 - It provides routing rules to expose multiple services under a single IP or domain.
 - An **Ingress Resource** is a Kubernetes object that defines rules for external access to your services in the cluster, such as HTTP and HTTPS traffic.
 - **Ingress Controller** is a Kubernetes component responsible for implementing the rules defined in the Ingres.
 NGINX Ingress Controller, Traefik, HAProxy, Istio.
+If the Ingress Controller is missing, the Ingress resource will not be assigned an external IP, and external traffic won't reach the application.

 **How do you set up load balancing with Ingress?**
 - Two main steps: deploying an Ingress controller and defining Ingress resources